-The Van Dyke Brown is similar to Cyanotype and Albumen prints in that you expose paper coated with chemicals to UV light while it’s in contact with a negative.The print comes out a dark brown color and the process is named after a brown oil point named after Flemish painter Van Dyke.
+A Van Dyke Brown print is similar to Cyanotype and Albumen prints in that you expose paper coated with chemicals to UV light while it’s in contact with a negative.The print comes out a dark brown color and the process gets its name from a brown oil paint named after Flemish painter Van Dyke.

 I developed this photo with the Umber Dynamic and Redwood Fawn presets.

 Opalotype prints are similar to some early wet plate processes in that the print is made on a sheet of translucent white glass coated with a light sensitive emulsion.
 The exposure was made using either a negative placed in contact with the glass or by transferring a carbon print.
 Opalotype prints are characterized by soft coloring and lack of detail, and may be hand tinted.

 I find I get the best results with the Opalotype presets when I apply them to photos with bright backgrounds.
 I developed this photo with the Hand Tinted Chiffon and Milk Memories presets.